Ferrari tops Canada practice after Hamilton hits wall

 That provided Ferrari with a much-needed boost as they look to revive their challenge to Mercedes in Canada.

-Mercedes have dominated this season so far with Hamilton and Bottas winning all six races, crossing one-two in five of them.
+Mercedes have dominated this season so far with Hamilton and team mate Valtteri Bottas winning all six races, crossing one-two in five of them.

 Hamilton is 17 points clear of Bottas at the top of the standings with a fading Vettel 55 adrift of the Briton.

+“I still believe Mercedes is very strong and I expect them to be very hard to beat in qualifying tomorrow,” said Leclerc.

+“We did a good performance from free practice one to free practice two; the car felt better but we shall do another step to try to challenge Mercedes tomorrow.

-With Hamilton, fastest in the morning session, on the sidelines his Finnish team mate Valtteri Bottas was third quickest for Mercedes in the afternoon, followed by McLaren's Carlos Sainz and Kevin Magnussen for Haas.
+“It has been a positive day.”
+With Hamilton, fastest in the morning session, on the sidelines, his Finnish team mate Bottas was third quickest for Mercedes in the afternoon, followed by McLaren’s Spaniard Carlos Sainz and Dane Kevin Magnussen for Haas.

-It was a wild, dusty day on the island circuit with several cars brushing the walls, including Hamilton, bringing a premature end to the five-times world champion's day.
+It was a wild, dusty day on the island circuit with several cars brushing the walls, including Hamilton’s, bringing a premature end to the five-times world champion’s day.

 After dominating the opening practice, Mercedes, using an upgraded engine, were flexing their muscles again in the second until a rare mistake by Hamilton sent him into the wall and then the pits.

-With an hour left in the session Hamilton, pushing too hard coming through a chicane, clipped the barrier puncturing the right rear tyre.
+With an hour left in the session the Briton, pushing too hard coming through a chicane, clipped the barrier, puncturing the right rear tyre.

-Any hopes of rival teams that Mercedes would experience a few hiccups transitioning to an upgraded power unit were quickly dispelled when Hamilton appeared on track for each session and quickly jumped to the top of the timing charts.
+Any hopes of rival teams that Mercedes would experience a few hiccups transitioning to an upgraded power unit were quickly dispelled with Hamilton topping the timing charts in each session and settling there until his run in with the wall.

-Since registering his first career win on the high-speed island circuit in 2007, Montreal has remained one of Hamilton's favourite circuits.

-The Briton has won six times in Canada and if he can finish first on Sunday will equal Michael Schumacher's record of seven victories.
+The Briton has won six times in Canada, including his maiden F1 victory in 2007 and if he can finish first on Sunday will equal Michael Schumacher’s record of seven victories.